NEW SMART LIGHTING SYSTEM FOR OPERATING THEATRES

 The CREB—which conducts research in several areas, including robotics—designed an initial prototype for a ceiling-mounted platform with a series of halogen lamps that could provide selective illumination.
 However, because light was only projected vertically, the first model did not solve the problem of lighting angles.

-Working in collaboration with professionals at the CCSPT, UPC researchers made improvements to the initial model.
+Working in collaboration with professionals at the CCSPT, UPC and IBEC researchers made improvements to the initial model.
 This led to a second prototype which incorporated rows of LED lights that can turn in different directions to illuminate the entire length and breadth of a patient's body.
 The surgeon used arm movements to activate a remote control and illuminate specific areas as required.
 The first patent was registered based on this prototype.

 Progressive improvements have been made to the new system.
 One is the incorporation of next-generation LED lights that are smaller and more powerful (with an intensity of up to 160,000 lux).
 The guidance system has also been improved, and the surgeon no longer needs to point at the ceiling to activate lights.
 He or she simply aims a handheld controller at the area of the patient's body that needs to be illuminated and the system provides light at the required intensity and from the appropriate angle.